 - Amazon – You probably already have or will later search your target kindle categories on Amazon several times.
 While you’re there, if you find a cover design you like, figure out who designed it and contact them.
 If you can click on the book to “look inside,” look to see if the author gives credit to a cover designer.
 Here Joanna Penn gives credit to her book cover creator, JD Smith

-Best Book Cover Design Services
+Best Book Cover Design Companies

 You might also come across design service agencies, which usually have a team of designers instead of just one freelance designer like the list above.